Skip to main content

 If the bot says “I don’t know” or gives wrong information:

-1. Add missing information to the Knowledge Base
+2. Add missing information to the Knowledge Base.

-2. Use the Q&A section or resolve Content Gaps to provide the correct answer for specific questions
+4. Use the Q&A section or resolve Content Gaps for broader improvements.

 Best Practices